 3. Figure out what you can afford

-Meet with your financial advisor to help determine how much house you can afford.
+Meet with your financial adviser to help determine how much house you can afford.
 Consider your income, assets and liabilities.
 Remember to take into account potential repairs, homeowner’s insurance, and routine maintenance.

 Map out a strategy for reducing existing debt.
 For example, what about your student loans?
 By refinancing, not only might you lower your interest rate, but also your monthly payment, freeing up cash for paying off other debts or building savings.